The information in this article applies to:

-- Click Browse next to the name of the template file that is using the wrong type of units.
+- Click Browse next to the name of the template file that is using the wrong unit of measurement.

-- Select a template that uses the correct type of units and click OK.
+- Select a template file that uses the correct unit of measurement, then click OK.

 - Click OK to close the dialog and apply the change.

-- Select File> New Plan from the menu to open a new, blank plan with the desired units of measure.
+- Select File> New Plan from the menu to open a new, blank plan.

-- You can now set up default settings and layer display options the way you want and save this plan as a custom template with the correct units of measure.
+- You can now set up your preferred default settings and save this file as a custom template with the correct units of measurement.